deadlydog/deadlydog.github.io/_posts/2025-09-24-My-favourite-Windows-shortcuts.md

 - `shell:common sendto` to open the SendTo folder for all users.
 - `shell:desktop` to open the Desktop folder.
 - `shell:downloads` to open the Downloads folder.
+- `shell:appsfolder` to see all installed applications, including hidden ones, and right-click to uninstall ones you don't need.

 See [my YouTube video on File Explorer shortcuts](https://youtu.be/-ixXAB2Gc0M?si=1lJ7Bx7UJqAQ6U5O) for more!